rcw3bb/logger-plus/README.md

 22:26:54.824 DEBUG accept [END]
 ```

-> Notice that all the log entries made by the accept method has it's **name included** and with **[BEGIN]** and **[END]** marker.
+> Notice that all the log entries made by the accept method has the **group name included** and with **[BEGIN]** and **[END]** marker.
 The markers will be at **DEBUG** level.
-If you wanted to remove the markers, you pass **false** as a second argument to the **logByMethodCall** method invocation, like the following:
+If you wanted to remove the markers, you pass **false** as a second argument to the **groupLog** method invocation, like the following:
 >
 > ```java
-> LOGGER_PLUS.logByMethodCall("accept", false)
+> LOGGER_PLUS.groupLog("accept", false)
 > ```

 ## The getStackTraceAsString(Exception) Method

-Normally, we wanted to catch the actual error stack trace in the log file.
-This can be simplified by the getStackTraceAsString method that accepts and instance of Exception.
-You can do it like the following:
+Normally, we wanted to catch the actual error stack trace as string into the log file.
+This can be simplified by the getStackTraceAsString method that accepts an instance of Exception.
+See the sample usage as follows:

 ```java
 LOGGER_PLUS.error(LOGGER_PLUS.getStackTraceAsString(exception));